rahulkrishna-web/calm-living/README.md

 ---

-*“Design is not just what it looks like and feels like.
-Design is how it works.”*
+*“Design is not just how it looks.
+It is how it works.”*